|Electronic Toll Collection Russian Federation|

 Though there was an incomparably greater range of fees, the main issues related to electronic tolls and operational processes were met thanks to many years of experience.

-The pilot project using satellite technology for charging fees in Moscow’s developed, urban areas was implemented by SkyToll in only 14 days.
+A pilot project using satellite technology for charging fees in Moscow’s developed, urban areas was implemented by SkyToll in only 14 days.
 Forty kilometres of roads were charged in total.